Water-Systems-Management-UCM/OpenAg_Docs/source/ModelRuns/model_runs.rst

 * Results Available (Complete)
     The model run has completed running and results are loaded and available for viewing.
 When this status is shown, the application will show results by default instead of the inputs.
-* Results Available - Contains Infeasibilities
-    The same as :code:`Complete`, but warning that some regions had infeasible results.
+* Results Available - Contains Issues or Infeasibilities The same as :code:`Complete`, but warning that some regions had infeasible results.
 For more information on infeasibilities, see :ref:`InfeasibilitiesSection`.
 You may wish to create a new version of this model run to address the infeasibilities as the total results may be invalid.